shreyaprakashh/shreyaprakashh/README.md

 # Hi there! 👋 I'm Shreya Prakash

-### 🚀 Final Year Computer Science Student | 2025 Passout
+### 🚀 CSE AIML Graduate | 2025 Passout

 Welcome to my GitHub!
-I'm a final year CSE AIML student with a strong interest in data analysis and Machine Learning.
+I'm a CSE AIML graduate with a strong interest in data analysis and Machine Learning.
 I have a solid foundation in front-end development and love creating user-friendly interfaces that enhance the overall user experience.

 ---